Solving Optimal Execution Problems via In-Context Operator Networks: Optimal order execution problem

-for some constants $\varepsilon > 0$, $\phi \geq 0$ and $\varrho \geq 0$.
-The first integral in~\eqref{eq:objective} represents the trader's gains from her liquidation strategy $u$.
-The second integral with constant $\varepsilon > 0$ describes in reduced form all additional \emph{instantaneous costs}, which are not directly linked to persistent price impact but incurred, for instance, by the bid-ask spread; we also refer to the discussion in~\cite{NutzWebsterZhao:23}.
-The constants $\phi \geq 0$ and $\varrho \geq 0$ implement, respectively, a penalty on the running and terminal inventory as put forward in~\cite[Chapter 6]{CarteaJaimungalPenalva:15}.
+for some constants $\varepsilon > 0$, $\phi \geq 0$ and $\varrho \geq 0$; cf., e.g., \cite{LehalleNeuman:18, NeumannVoss:22, JaberNeuman:25} and the references therein.
+The first integral in~\eqref{eq:objective} represents the trader's gains from her selling strategy $u$.
+The second integral with constant $\varepsilon > 0$ describes in reduced form all additional \emph{instantaneous costs}, which are not directly linked to persistent price impact but incurred, for instance, by the bid-ask spread.
+The constants $\phi \geq 0$ and $\varrho \geq 0$ implement, respectively, a penalty on the running and terminal inventory.
 In particular, a large value for $\varrho$ virtually enforces the desired liquidation constraint that $X_T$ will be very close to zero.
-Finally, the term $X_T S_T$ represents the final asset position's value in terms of the unaffected price.
+Lastly, the term $X_T S_T$ represents the final asset position's value in terms of the unaffected fundamental price $S_T$.
 Observe that $J(u) < \infty $ for any admissible $u \in \mathcal{U}$.
-To summarize, the aim of the trader is to solve the optimal stochastic control problem

-The (semi-)explicit unique solution $u^\star$ of the optimal liquidation problem in~\eqref{def:optproblem} with propagators of type (I) and (II) was derived for the first time only very recently in~\cite{JaberNeuman:22} by making a suitable ansatz on the value function.
-Here, we summarize the optimal strategy $u^\star$ by following the more direct approach from~\cite[Section 3.2]{JaberNeumanVoss:23} for the single-player case, leading to a slightly simpler representation.
-To this end, as argued in the proof of Proposition~\ref{prop:solution} below, we first note that the objective functional in~\eqref{eq:objective} can be rewritten as